Informed Consent Translation Services

 Medical Interpreting Best Practice

-In recent years, medical facilities have begun to invest more money in full-time foreign language interpreters, or they are hiring foreign language medical translation services.
+In recent years, medical facilities have begun to invest more money in full-time foreign language interpreters, or they are hiring medical interpreting services.
 A study by the American College of Emergency Physicians found a low error rate among professional translators.
 The error rate was 2% for professional translators with over 100 hours of training.
 The number increased to as much as 22 percent for ad hoc interpreters.

 According to the study, “Federal policy requires that hospitals provide adequate language assistance to these patients.
 Our findings add to the growing body of evidence that paid, professional interpreters are essential for delivering high-quality healthcare to our patients.”